braden-w/braden-w/README.md

 You belong here.
 Contribute to the code, shape the community, and prove that human authenticity can thrive in the age of AI.

 ---

-I've been making one commit a day for the past few years, a mix of personal projects and my knowledge vault.
-While I've been fortunate to have wonderful industry jobs, open-source software has a special place in my heart.

-I believe open-source can thrive and disrupt outdated business models.
-Thanks to Epicenter, I'm fortunate to pursue this full-time.

----

 Your support through [sponsorships](https://github.com/sponsors/braden-w) is greatly appreciated, but please only contribute if you're financially secure.
 Your contributions enable projects like Whispering that help the entire community.\